lg2696/MovieTrailers/README.md

 ## ASSUMPTIONS:

 The instructions below assumes that you have Python 2.7 installed.
-If you do not have Phython installed you can download and install it at Python.org (http://Python.org/) .
+If you do not have Phython installed you may download and install it at Python.org (http://Python.org/) .

 ## GETTING STARTED:
-To access the Fresh Tomatoes Movie Trailer page, open the **Entertainment_center.py** in IDLE *Python GUI*  and
+To access the Fresh Tomatoes Movie Trailer page, download the following files below to the same folder:
+1. README.md
+2. entertainment_center.py
+3. media.py
+4. fresh_tomatoes.py

+Then open the **Entertainment_center.py** in IDLE *Python GUI*  and
 select run module from the Run drop down menu.

 ## WHAT TO EXPECT: